 The mandibular advancement devices (MAD) work by moving your lower jaw or tongue forward to decrease the obstruction in the back of your throat.
-The MAD devices are like a mouth guard, and go into both the upper maxillary & lower mandibular arch - and have a metal hinge that pushes the lower jaw slightly forward.
+The MAD devices are like a mouth guard and go into both the upper maxillary & lower mandibular arch - and have a metal hinge that pushes the lower jaw slightly forward.

 These appliances range from a low-cost, over-the-counter (OTC) option to devices that are custom-fit by a dentist.
 Having your local dentist do this, is a better choice - though, it may cost more?
 Live Sleep Apnea Question Chatting Online with us.
 Have a Sleep Apnea Question - Post Your Snoring Questions Online at DentalChat.

 Good sleep is extremely vital for your overall physical health, as well as emotional stability.
-Sleep is involved in healing and repair of your heart and blood vessels.
+Sleep is involved in the healing and repair of your heart and blood vessels.
 Ongoing sleep deficiency is linked to many health problems.
-This can include an increased risk of heart disease, higher possibility of kidney disease, high blood pressure, diabetes, and possible stroke.
+This can include an increased risk of heart disease, a higher possibility of kidney disease, high blood pressure, diabetes, and possible stroke.
 Getting good sleep, especially the REM portion of deep sleep is very important -for children and adults.
 A good night's rest & sleep can do wonders for your physical & emotional well-being.

 Summary: Live Sleep Apnea Question Answers, Online Snoring Virtual Dentistry Consulting, and Sleep Ailment Information Discussion